-A high-quality topper will contour to the shape of your body, providing support and evenly distributing weight.
-This can help reduce pressure on joints and provide much-needed relief.
+A high-quality mattress topper will contour to the shape of your body, providing support and evenly distributing weight.
 Apart from that, a good mattress topper will keep you warm in winter and cool in summer, helping you maintain a comfortable body temperature throughout the night.

 You'll want to look for a mattress topper that's specifically designed to relieve arthritis pain, as not all mattress toppers are created equal.
 With so many options on the market, it's important to do your research to find the best one for you.